up42/docs/source/reference/glossary.rst

       An instance of a :term:`workflow`.

    project
-      A named single collection of workflows and corresponding jobs.
+      A named single collection of workflows and their corresponding jobs.

    quicklooks
       A low resolution RGB bitmap image for previewing a given output.